 CBD signals the ECS to produce more of its endocannabinoids and inhibits enzymes that break them down.
 This action results in an increased pain threshold and reduces the risk of hyperalgesia (oversensitivity to pain).

 On top of that, CBD engages with cannabinoid receptors in your dog’s immune system, reducing inflammation by blocking the release of pro-inflammatory cytokines.
 The cannabinoid can also enhance the communication between the cells in the immune system so that it properly identifies pathogens.

 As you can see, a little cannabinoid goes a long way.

-But how do you choose the right product for your dog’s health needs – one that is not only effective but also safe for your pooch?
+But how do you choose the right product for your dog’s health needs – one that is effective and safe for your pooch?

 Here’s a useful cheat sheet:

 - Buy organic products.
 Hemp absorbs and accumulates both the nutrients and toxins from its environment.
 The goal is to avoid toxins and maximize the number of nutrients.
 Organic hemp is the best for the job because it’s free from pesticides and heavy metals.

 - Choose CO2-extracted products.
 CO2 extraction yields clean and potent products without using high temperatures and harsh solvents.